Yipara logoYipara

 +

 Normal dog poop is chocolate brown.
-Concerning colors include: Black or tarry (possible upper GI bleeding — stomach or small intestine), Red or bloody (lower GI bleeding, colitis, or parasites), Yellow or orange (liver or gallbladder issues, or eating too fast), Green (gallbladder issue, eating grass, or rat poison ingestion — urgent if your dog could have accessed poison), White or gray (pancreatic or bile duct problems), and White spots or specks (possible tapeworm segments).
+Concerning colors include: Black or tarry (possible upper GI bleeding — stomach or small intestine), Red or bloody (lower GI bleeding, colon inflammation, or parasites), Yellow or orange (liver or gallbladder issues, or eating too fast), Green (gallbladder issue, eating grass, or rat poison ingestion — urgent if your dog could have accessed poison), White or gray (pancreatic or bile duct problems), and White spots or specks (possible tapeworm segments).
 Any sudden color change that persists for more than 1-2 bowel movements warrants attention.

 What if my dog has diarrhea but is still eating?